silverstripe/developer-docs/en/02_Developer_Guides/01_Templates/06_Themes.md

 # Themes

-Themes can be used to kick start your Silverstripe CMS projects, can be stored outside of your application code and your application can provide multiple unique themes (i.e a mobile theme).
+Themes can be used to kick start your Silverstripe CMS projects, can be stored outside of your application code and your application can provide multiple unique themes (i.e.a mobile theme).

 ## Downloading